alexkomaralex/axamit-file-search-bundle/README.md

 Installation
 ------------

-All the installation instructions are located in the documentation.
+#Install bundle via composer

+composer require alexkomaralex/file-search-bundle dev-master

-Enable the bundle in AppKernel.php:
+#Enable the bundle in AppKernel.php:

-$bundles = array(
-  ...
- new Axamit\FileSearchBundle\AxamitFileSearchBundle()
+new Alexkomaralex\FileSearchBundle\AlexkomaralexFileSearchBundle()
-)

 Configuration
 ------------

-TBD
+Use original services.yml as example.

+Define any new search adapter as service and inject it into search command service Or use one of two predefined adapters.

 Usage
 ------------

-php app/console axamit_search:find [--path=PATH] <query>
+php app/console fsearch:find [--path=PATH] <query>